-Various types of therapeutic approaches have proven useful in alcohol and drug addiction rehabilitation programs, but music therapy0 is one that many clients may not fully understand.
-After all, the words ‘music therapy’ do tend to conjure images more akin to the New Age tribes than robust and effective treatment11.H.
+Various types of therapeutic approaches have proven useful in alcohol and drug addiction rehabilitation programs, but music therapy is one that many clients may not fully understand.
+After all, the words ‘music assisted therapy’ do tend to conjure images more akin to the New Age tribes than robust and effective treatment11.H.
 Parsons, Definition and Quotes about Music Assisted Therapy | American Music Therapy Association (AMTA), Definition and Quotes about Music Assisted Therapy | American Musical Therapy Association (AMTA).; Retrieved September 28, 2022, from https://www.musictherapy.org/about/quotes/.
-Often clients and their families wonder what exactly is music therapy and is it just a rehab filler activity to keep clients entertained when they’re not in therapy.
+Often clients and their families wonder what exactly is music assisted therapy is, and whether it’s just a ‘rehab filler’ activity to keep clients entertained when they’re not in therapy.

-Music Therapy is the clinical and evidence-based use of musical interventions to achieve individual therapeutic relationship goals by a proven specialist who has completed an approved music therapy program.
-Musical Therapy in a mental health or substance abuse context is a psychotherapeutic method that uses musical interaction as a means of communication and expression.
+Music Assisted Therapy is the clinical and evidence-based use of musical interventions to achieve individual therapeutic relationship goals by a proven specialist who has completed an approved music therapy program.
+Musical Therapy in a mental health or substance abuse context is a psycho-therapeutic method that uses musical interaction as a means of communication and expression.

 This pioneering therapeutic modality has been proven to aid long term recovery from addiction and provide great relief to those suffering severe mental illness such as Schizophrenia.
 Additionally, musical therapy can be very successful in a teenage rehab and eating disorder setting, where young adults may find difficulty expressing their feelings with words.

 When people are actively addicted to drugs, alcohol, or processes, they build defense mechanisms such as rationalization, minimization, denial, and lies to continue their behavior and hide from their emotions.
-The creative nature of musical therapy contrasts with these fixed mindsets and can help addicts break through their rigid thought patterns.
+The creative nature of music assisted psychotherapy contrasts with these fixed mindsets and can help addicts break through their rigid thought patterns.

 - Crisis and trauma